AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-03-eleventy-the-good-the-bad-and-the-possum.md

 });
 ```

-This is just scratching the surface ofThere's very little that you can't customize.
+This is just scratching the surface of the plugin—there's very little that you can't customize or accomplish.
 I'm honestly very impressed by how much thought went into making this plugin; it's exactly what I was searching for!

 ### 6. It Has Great Documentation